Welcome to the Mayer Lab

 Recent progress in stem cell biology has allowed us to model human brain development in a dish using so-called brain organoids, 3-dimensional tissue cultures deriving from stem cells.
 Organoids provide us with unprecedented access to study human-specific features of brain development, which are normally hidden in utero.

-In the research group Neurodevelopment, we use organoid models to understand how brain diseases emerge at the cellular and molecular level.
+We use organoid models to understand how brain diseases emerge at the cellular and molecular level.
 To do so, we either expose organoids to adverse environmental factors or genetically modify them so they represent genetically caused neurodevelopmental disorders.
 Our goal is to develop prevention and treatment strategies for neurodevelopmental disorders.

 In addition to Zoology, we are affiliated with the Institute of Biological and Chemical Systems – Functional Molecular Systems (IBCS-FMS).